 Best of all, Goodwill offers this service to charities absolutely free of charge.

-So spoil yourself and support the TWRC, visit Goodwill Wine and get your 2016 fundraising off to a corker of a start.
+So spoil yourself and support the TWRC, visit Goodwill Wine and get any occasion off to a corker of a start.